ambonvik/cimba/docs/welcome.rst

 like stackful coroutines doing their own thing on thread-safe cactus stacks, fast memory pool allocators for generic small objects, and sophisticated data structures like hash-heaps combining a binary heap and an open addressing hash map with fibonacci hashing for fast access to various objects.
-These are not part of the public Cimba API, but are used internally and part of the codebase.
-See [test_condition.c](test/test_condition.c) for an example of how these can be used in your model code (but please read the relevant source code first).

 You had me at "free".
 How do I get my hands on Cimba?
 -----------------------------------------------------